 If you use retention labels for records management, there are additional scenarios that are unique to retention labels that mark content as a record.
 See Common scenarios for records management.

-Retention labels, unlike retention policies, have a UI presence in Microsoft 365 apps.
-Make sure you provide guidance for end users and your help desk before you deploy retention labels to your production network.
+Because retention labels have a UI presence in Microsoft 365 apps, make sure you provide guidance for end users and your help desk before you deploy these labels to your production network.